 Principal Supervisor for PhD

-Other recent or current work includes investigating health system performance for Indigenous Australians with acute myocardial infarction and stroke, rheumatic heart disease, and hepatitis B infection.
+His previous research focused on health issues for Aboriginal and Torres Strait Islander people in the NT and nationally, with a particular focus on cancer.
+He has led national studies investigating cancer incidence and survival, and cervical screening participation and outcomes, for Indigenous Australians, and investigations of cancer clusters in Aboriginal populations in Arnhem Land.
+Other previous work includes investigating health system performance for Indigenous Australians with acute myocardial infarction and stroke, rheumatic heart disease, and hepatitis B infection.
 He has also undertaken extensive research and development in the area of Indigenous demography, focusing on long-term demographic trends in the NT Indigenous population.
-His research and capacity development work has been supported by over $12.2 million in grants and consultancies since 2000 and over 70 publications in the last 15 years.
+His research and capacity development work has been supported by over $12.2 million in grants and consultancies since 2000 and over 90 publications in the last 15 years.